 You can use these steps to compare areas you could enter (e.g. education or health), or if you’re already committed to an area, you can compare projects within that area (e.g. research into malaria or HIV).

-You can watch a video lecture or read full article below (15 minutes).
+You can watch a video lecture or read full article below (10 minutes).
 If you just want to see which problems we think are most pressing, skip to the next article.
 You can also see the technical detail behind the framework.

 The bottom line

 The most pressing problems are likely to have a good combination of the following qualities: